 The latency arbitrage software will open a trade with the slower broker at 1.34560.
 Within milliseconds the slow brokers’ price will catch up to the fast broker (which is the more accurate representation of the real market price) and that’s when the latency arbitrage software will close the trade with a 10 pip profit.

-For latency arbitrage to work, you need a broker with the fast price feed.
+For latency arbitrage to work, you need a broker with a fast price feed.
 This broker will never receive any trade from you and consequently, you could just maintain a demo account with this broker.
 You don’t care and neither would he.
-Its the slow broker that’s your problem.
+It’s the slow broker that’s your problem.

 You see a slow broker does not like the fact that you’re taking advantage of the loopholes within his infrastructure and capabilities as a broker to make a profit.
 As far as the broker is concerned, you’re not being fair and hence he considers you a cheater and wants to stop you at every cost.